DTGrove/SQL-Exercise/README.md

 # SQL-Exercise
-My first exercise using SQL
+My first exercise using SQL utilising Joins, Order By and sorting with limits and DESC.